lukaskalvenas/CherryServers-Terraform-OpenFaaS-example/README.md

     count = 3
 .....
 ```
-Last, but not least, make sure that all bash scripts in the Terraform working directory have an "execute" flag:
+Make sure that all bash scripts in the Terraform working directory have an "execute" flag:

 ```
 sudo chmod +x *.sh
 sudo chmod +x terraform-provider-cherryservers
 ```
+Last, but not least, check https://portal.cherryservers.com/#/settings/ssh-keys if you don't alredy have an SSH key with the same tag (name) uploaded or if there isn't already a project with the same name created at https://portal.cherryservers.com/#/projects, in which case Terraform will not beging running.
+Delete the current SSH key and the duplicated project from the client portal first and then proceed.

 # Important